ChristalCamillo/code2AccessibleDoc/README.md

 ## Running

 First you must grab a GitHub API Key from your account as well as a Groq AI key (wich you get by registering free) and add them both to a file called `.env` ar the root folder.
+The archive .end.example is just a template, you have to create a .env with your personal keys.

 An example of such is given at `.env.example`.